 4.2.
 The Consultant may invent new, original, and ornamental or useful inventions in the course of or related to the Consultant’s business relationship with the Client ("the Inventions").
 The Consultant hereby assigns and/or transfers to the Client, its successors or assigns, the entire right, title, and interest in and to said Inventions, and any patent and patent applications deriving there from for any such invention.

 4.3.
-Notwithstanding the above, the Consultant shall not assign and/or transfer any invention for which no confidential information of the Client was used, unless the invention results from any work performed by the Consultant for the Client.
+Notwithstanding the above, the Consultant shall not assign and/or transfer any invention for which no confidential information of the Client was used, incorporated, or relied upon unless the invention results from any work performed by the Consultant for the Client.

 5. Limitation of Liability